 Here in the UK & Europe all diesel generators are 50hZ. (the US it’s 60 times per second, so in the US it’s therefore 60Hz for diesel generators)

 A generator that is continuously running should have a frequency that matches the required frequency of the appliances that it supplies.
 A standby generator’s frequency should equal the mains frequency, which is 50 Hz in Europe, Asia and most other countries, and 60 Hz in the Americas and a few other countries.
 Power Continuity have a generator power calculator in the Apple App store, free to download and use to work out your power frequencies.

 A generator induces an electrical current by rotating powerful magnets inside a coil of wire.
 As the opposite poles of the magnets pass through the coil, the changing magnetic field causes electrons to move backwards and forwards between individual atoms.
 This action generates an alternating current and creates the frequency.
 So there we have it.
 Simples.

 Equation for working out Generator frequency:

 N is speed in RPM (revolutions per minute)

 P is the number of magnetic poles

 The generator needs to run at the correct speed (RPM) in order to produce the desired frequency.
-To calculate this the above formula can be rearranged as follows:

 N = (f x 120)/P